DomGries/InnoDependencyInstaller/README.md

 ## Credits

 Thanks to the community for sharing many fixes and improvements.
-To contribute please create a pull request on [this repository](https://github.com/DomGries/InnoDependencyInstaller).
+To contribute please [create a pull request](https://github.com/DomGries/InnoDependencyInstaller/pulls).

 ## License